radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-universal-directory-attribute-encryption.md

 # RadiantOne Universal Directory Attribute Encryption

 Attribute encryption prevents data from being readable while stored in a RadiantOne Universal Directory store, any temporary replication stores/attributes (cn=changelog, cn=replicationjournal, cn=localjournal), backup files, and exported LDIF files (must use the LDIFZ file extension).
-Attribute values are encrypted before they are stored in the Universal Directory store, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL, and is not a member of the special group (e.g. cn=ClearAttributesOnly,cn=globalgroups,cn=config).
+Attribute values are encrypted before they are stored in the Universal Directory store, and decrypted before being returned to the client, as long as the client is authorized to read the attribute (based on ACLs defined in RadiantOne), is connected to RadiantOne via SSL, and is not a member of the special group (e.g. [cn=ClearAttributesOnly,cn=globalgroups,cn=config)](#clear-attributes-only-group).

 There are two items to configure.
 One is the criteria for the key generation used to encrypt/decrypt the attributes.
 Two is the list of attributes you want to encrypt.

 ## Key Generation

 To define the criteria used to generate an encryption key:

 1. Navigate to Main Control Panel > Settings Tab > Security section > Attribute Encryption sub-section.

-2. On the right, click on Define Key Generation.
+2. On the right, click **Define Key Generation**.

-3. Select the desired cipher from the drop-down list or select [AWSKMS]() if you want to use your own Customer Master Key (CMK) in Amazon Web Services (AWS) Key Management Service (KMS) and have configured the necessary settings in ZooKeeper.
+3. Select the desired cipher from the drop-down list or select [AWSKMS](#using-amazon-web-services-aws-with-a-customer-master-key-cmk) if you want to use your own Customer Master Key (CMK) in Amazon Web Services (AWS) Key Management Service (KMS) and have configured the necessary settings in ZooKeeper.
 If unlimited Java security libraries are installed, there are more ciphers shown in this drop-down list.

 >**Note - If you want to use stronger ciphers that are not listed, you must add crypto.policy=unlimited in <RLI_HOME>/jdk/jre/lib/security/java.security file.
 For more details, see the RadiantOne Hardening Guide.**

 ![An image showing ](Media/Image3.116.jpg)

-Figure 14: Attribute Encryption Key
+Figure 1: Attribute Encryption Key

 4. If you selected a cipher suite in the previous step, enter a security key.
 This value is used to auto-generate an encryption key.
 If you plan on deploying multiple clusters that will participate in inter cluster replication for encrypted attributes, take note of the value you enter here as you must use it when configuring the security key in the other clusters.